andrewfrench/ghcomp/README.md

 #### A utility to compress and decompress sets of geohashes.

+The inflate and deflate utilities do not preserve duplicate geohashes or the order of the dataset.

 ## Deflate

 The Deflate utility accepts io.Reader containing newline-delimited geohashes of equal length, for example: